Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Will there be any security?

-There will not be any ongoing security or monitoring of the site or installation during the period it is on view.
+No, there will not be any ongoing security or monitoring of the site or installation during the period it is on view.

-Can teams apply?
+Can collaborative teams apply?

 Yes, teams may apply.
-Please note that regardless of the number of team members, there is only a single project award of $15,000.
+Please note that regardless of the number of team members, there is only a single project award of $20,000.

 Are there any age limitations for applicants?